8 Basis of Regulations

 Several states have programs regulating PFAS in consumer products, including product labeling.
 Note that due to the state legislative review and finalization process, only bills that have been finalized into law are discussed below.

 Regulations that target select PFAAs as hazardous wastes or hazardous substances have not been promulgated in most states.
 Formal PFAA regulations as hazardous substances have been promulgated in Vermont, New York, New Jersey, Colorado, and Alaska (ITRC State Survey 2018, unpublished), and are under development in several other states.
-Vermont regulates PFOA and PFOS as hazardous wastes when present in a liquid at a concentration > 20 ppt, but allows exemptions for 1) consumer products that were treated with PFOA and are not specialty products; 2) remediation wastes managed under an approved CAP or disposal plan; and 3) sludge from wastewater treatment facilities, residuals from drinking water supplies, or leachate from landfills when managed under an approved plan (VT DEC 2016b, a).
+Vermont regulates PFOA and PFOS as hazardous wastes when present in a liquid at a concentration > 20 ppt, but allows exemptions for 1) consumer products that were treated with PFOA and are not specialty products; 2) remediation wastes managed under an approved Corrective Action Plan (CAP) or disposal plan; and 3) sludge from wastewater treatment facilities, residuals from drinking water supplies, or leachate from landfills when managed under an approved plan (VT DEC 2016, 2016).

-Several states have developed standards and guidance values for PFAS in drinking water, groundwater, and soil (see the ITRC tables of PFAS water values, and PFAS soil values from state, federal, and some international countries posted as an Excel file).
-Many states have either adopted the USEPA LHAs for PFOA and PFOS or selected the same health-based values, choosing to use the concentrations as advisory, nonregulated levels to guide the interpretation of PFOA and PFOS detections.
-As with any contaminant of potential concern at a remediation site, available toxicity values that meet USEPA policy requirements (USEPA 1993, 2003a, 2013e)) can be used to derive screening levels for groundwater and soil.
-As of May 2018, the USEPA has not adopted the PFOA and PFOS toxicity values as “Tier 3” to officially derive an RSL; however, the necessary information is available within the online USEPA RSL calculator and screening levels for PFOA, PFOS, and PFBS are readily available (USEPA 2017k).
+Several states have developed standards and guidance values for PFAS in drinking water, groundwater, and soil (see the ITRC PFAS water and soil values table, on the fact sheets page).
+Many states have either adopted the 2016 USEPA LHAs for PFOA and PFOS or selected the same health-based values, choosing to use the concentrations as advisory, nonregulated levels to guide the interpretation of PFOA and PFOS detections.
+As with any contaminant of potential concern at a remediation site, available toxicity values that meet USEPA policy requirements (USEPA 1993, 2003, 2013)) can be used to derive screening levels for groundwater and soil.
+As of August 2021, the USEPA has not adopted the PFOA and PFOS toxicity values as “Tier 3” to officially derive an RSL; however, the necessary information is available within the online USEPA RSL calculator and screening levels for PFOA, PFOS, and PFBS are readily available (USEPA 2017).
 Section 9 provides more information on site-specific risk assessment for PFAS.

 Some states, such as California and Minnesota, have “antidegradation” policies aimed at protecting the quality of groundwater and (in California) high quality (or Tier 2) surface waters.
 Those polices can be used in decisions on cleanup and discharge under permits.
 As an example, in California, the State Water Resources Control Board adopted Resolution 68-16 as its antidegradation policy.
 When evaluating the discharge or cleanup of chemicals, the Regional Water Quality Control Boards are required to initially set the effluent limitation or cleanup standard at the background concentration of each chemical.
 This is done regardless of whether there is a drinking water standard or other health-based value available.
 Final discharge or cleanup values consider potential health impacts, designated beneficial uses of the water body, and technical and economic feasibility in their development.

 National Pollutant Discharge Elimination System (NPDES) permits use a standard process for developing effluent limits for pollutants.
-Effluent and receiving water limitations would be established in the same manner as other pollutants.
-Michigan is currently the only state with a PFAS discharge standard.
+Effluent and receiving water limitations for PFAS would be established in the same manner as other pollutants.
+Michigan is currently the only state with PFOA and PFOS discharge standards.
 The Michigan Department of Environmental Quality Rule 57 Water Quality Values can be found on their web page (MI EGLE 2019).

 Another concern for PFAS is in the application of biosolids from municipal wastewater treatment plants to land for disposal or reuse.
 In the ITRC 2018 State Survey on PFAS, no state indicated that they had regulations on PFAS in biosolids application to land.
-However, Alaska, Delaware, Illinois, Michigan, Montana, New York, Vermont, and Wisconsin were in the process of considering and/or developing such regulations.
+Currently, Alaska, Delaware, Illinois, Maryland, Michigan, Minnesota Montana, New York, Vermont, and Wisconsin are in the process of considering and/or developing such regulations.
 In March 2019, Maine began requiring land applicators of biosolids to test for PFOA, PFOS, and PFBS before application, and prohibited application of biosolids if those PFAAs exceed specific levels (2.5 ppb for PFOA, 5.2 ppb for PFOS, and 1900 ppb for PFBS) (ME DEP 2019).
+In March 2021, Michigan Environment, Great Lakes, and Energy (EGLE) issued an interim strategy for the application of biosolids containing PFAS (MI EGLE 2021).
+It focuses on reducing PFAS inputs into wastewater treatment plants while further assessing the impacts associated with land application of biosolids containing PFAS.

 New Hampshire has an ambient air limit for ammonium perfluorooctanoate of 0.05 ug/m3 (24-hour) (NH DES 2016).